drmocm/DD_SX8_SDR/README.md

                  : (must be set for any diseqc command to be send) -s rate      : the symbol rate in Symbols/s
 	-u           : use hi band of LNB
+	-D           : use 1s delay to wait for LNB power up

 	SPECTRUM OPTIONS:
 	-b           : turn on agc